jpratt9/john-pratt.com/src/frontend/content/posts/devops-automation-consulting/index.md

 This is usually the first thing people ask, and the honest answer is: it depends.
 There's no one-size-fits-all timeline because every project is unique.

 If you're looking to solve a specific problem, like setting up a new CI/CD pipeline for one of your core applications, we might be looking at just a few weeks.
-But if the goal is a full-scale cultural and technical shift across your entire organization, that's a longer journey—often several months.
+But if the goal is a full-scale cultural and technical shift across your entire organization, that's a longer journey - often several months.
 A good consultant will lay out a clear roadmap with defined stages and milestones, so you're never left guessing about progress.

 ### Who Benefits and What's the Real Payoff?

 We often hear from smaller companies wondering if this is just an "enterprise" thing.
 Absolutely not.
 In fact, startups and small businesses can get a massive leg up by building in solid, automated practices from the start.
-It's like pouring a strong foundation—you prevent a lot of technical debt from piling up, which makes scaling smoother and far less painful down the road.
+It's like pouring a strong foundation - you prevent a lot of technical debt from piling up, which makes scaling smoother and far less painful down the road.

 This brings us to the big one: return on investment (ROI).
 The value here isn't just about saving a few bucks on server costs.
 It's much deeper than that.